GriffinKowash/EMAtools/readme.md

 ## File class

-The Emin, Inp, and Cin classes help streamline the pre-processing workflow in two ways:
+The `Emin`, `Inp`, and `Cin` classes help streamline the pre-processing workflow in two ways:
 - By enabling the bulk modification of arbitrarily many simulation files
-- By providing functionality that is impractical or impossible to achieve via the GUI
+- By providing functionality that is impractical or impossible to achieve manually

-All three classes inherit their base functionality from the File class, which contains general methods to facilitate the editing of simulation files.
+All three classes inherit their base functionality from the `File` class, which contains general methods to facilitate the editing of simulation files.
 These are the core tools used to implement more complex operations specific to each file type.

 ### Instantiating a File object
 A File object is instantiated by providing a file path to the constructor: